ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

     CONS:
     - May require configuration changes in the authorization server

-* Alternatively, a trusted app could be given access to the user session information and allowed to share it with other apps produced by the same development team, effecting SSO via the back-channel (that is, without the user being involved).
+* Alternatively, a trusted app could be given access to the user session information and be allowed to share it with other apps produced by the same development team, affecting SSO via the back-channel (that is, without the user being involved).
 A particular implementation of this method is demonstrated in the [Employing Embedded User-Agent](#embedded-user-agent) section.

     PROS:
     - Does not depend on the operating system policies